aws-samples/aws-transit-gateway-connect-sample/README.md

 ## Deployment Consumer VPCs
 1. VPC needs to be attached to TGW
 2. Consumer subnets need a default route (`0.0.0.0/0`) towards TGW
-3. VPC attachment has to associated with GRE main route table
+3. VPC attachment has to be associated with GRE main route table
 4. Routing from TGW towards consumer VPC has to be in place within GRE main route table

 ## Architecture